Photo credits: Yathumon MA | During a fieldwork in the lateritic plateaus of Kannur, Kerala, India

 During my post-graduation in Wildlife Science at the Wildlife Institute of India, I embraced the Himalayan snowcaps with a heart full of magnificent Western Ghats memories!
 My thesis on the ecology of overwintering tadpoles in the Western Himalaya gave me a lot of amazing experiences.
 Field ecology learnings from Dr. Abhijit Das and Dr. J.A.
 Johnson were astonishing and exciting!

-I am a Junior Research Fellow in the Community Ecology and Restoration (CEROS) Programme at the Nature Conservation Foundation-India, in their Sahyadri Project lead by Dr. Rohit Naniwadekar, in collaboration with the Conservation Management Plan for Bio-cultural Heritage of Konkan ‘Sadas’ project of Bombay Environmental Action Group, lead by Dr. Aparna Watve.
-We have carried out some of the first-of its kind ecological studies on the lateritic plateaus of the northern Western Ghats, contributing to the bio-cultural conservation of these unique, threatened landscape.
-Currently I am exploring lateritic plateaus in detail, and leading a few independent research projects on the education dimension.
+I was a Research Fellow at the Community Ecology and Restoration of the Sahyadri (CEROS) Programme at the Nature Conservation Foundation-India, lead by Dr. Rohit Naniwadekar during 2022-2026.
+In collaboration with the Conservation Management Plan for Bio-cultural Heritage of Konkan ‘Sadas’ project of Bombay Environmental Action Group, lead by Dr. Aparna Watve, we have carried out some of the first-of its kind ecological studies on the lateritic plateaus of the northern Western Ghats, contributing to the bio-cultural conservation of these unique, threatened landscape.
+In addition to that, I have been involved in other conservation projects related rocky outcrops in Kerala and Bihar, especially focusing on human-rock outcrop relationships.